 Every Minneapolis home is unique, each with its own style and its own needs.
-Likewise, each of the windows in your Minneapolis home are different as well.
-Their size, shape, the direction they face and more will differ and influence which window treatment that fits them best.
+Likewise, all the windows in your Minneapolis home are different as well.
+Their size, shape, the direction they face and more will differ and influence which window treatment fits them best.

 But more than any other factor, the window style is typically the most important for determining your perfect window treatment.
 Here are Sunburst’s recommendations for window treatments to match the specialty window types found in Minneapolis houses.

 Sidelights are those tall, thin windows that are found on the sides of the front door in Minneapolis homes.
-Getting the right window treatment for sidelight windows is especially important for a few reasons.
+Getting the right window treatment for sidelight windows is especially important for a couple of reasons.
 One, they’re a focal point of your house, as most people's eyes are naturally drawn to the front door when looking at a house.
-Two, people–from your mailman to guests to traveling salespeople–will see the sidelight windows up close, which means that a fantastic window covering that much more important to ensure you maintain your privacy.
+Two, people–from your mail carrier to guests to traveling salespeople–are going to see the sidelight windows up close, which means that a fantastic window covering that much more important to ensure you maintain your privacy.

 French doors are a common sight opening up to patios or back yards.
 French doors are hinged double doors, usually with large glass panels, so Minneapolis residents have a substantial opportunity to improve their style and light control.
 French doors open and close a lot, so they would do best with a resilient window treatment that will still let you regulate the amount of light you let come through the window.

 The Sunburst recommendation for French door window treatments: Plantation shutters.
 As they can be installed directly onto the window and are very sturdy, shutters are the perfect accompaniment to French doors.
 Their timeless looks and energy-efficiency are extra perks for your French door.